Healthy Chicken and Gravy (Made with Bone Broth)

 Four seasoned chicken breasts smothered in gravy in a cast iron skillet.

 A healthy twist on a classic, this chicken and gravy recipe is easy and packed with flavor!
-It's a perfect meal the whole family will love.
+It's a quick meal the whole family will love.

 Print Pin Rate